v 3.7.web 2025

 Max Ernst

 Designed by Dadaist painter and sculpture Max Ernst (1891–1976) for the 1944 Imagery of Chess exhibition, one notable feature of this pattern is that the Queen is taller than the King.
+Ernst gave a set to Marcel Duchamp.

 Larry List of the Man Ray Trust writes that Ernst was inspired by Angkor Wat, Easter Island, and African art.